It is still possible to get a business loan even if you are subject to a CCJ by going to a specialist lender.Get Funding

 When a lender decides to issue a business a loan or not, they will consider your credit score.
 One of the primary eligibility criteria a lender will have is that you don't have a history of bad credit.
 Credit histories of businesses can be negatively affected by a CCJ, and a lender will be able to see what amount is owed and if any effort has been made to clear the CCJ.
 Lenders will consider a CCJ as evidence that the business is in distress.

 It could also be the case that suppliers will check a CCJ and decide whether it's too risky for them to extend any further credit to you.
-Remember that a CCJ doesn't necessarily rule a business out of financing with a CCJ.
-But it will be more complex, and most likely, you will have to pay higher interest rates.
+Remember that a CCJ doesn't necessarily rule a business out of financing.
+But it will be more complex, and most likely, you will have to pay a higher interest rate.

 In essence, only three options are open to you as a business owner with an open CCJ.
 First, you pay the judgment, and all funding options will be available again.
 Second, you can try to have the CCJ excused, involving going to court to explain why you don't owe the debt in question with the help of a solicitor.
 Or, third, you can seek a loan with a CCJ.

 The lending market is diverse.
 Many lenders understand that a business with a CCJ might still have a viable business model and the ability to repay a new loan.
-It might have been an unforeseen cash flow issue.
-For example, a key customer missed a large payment, resulting in a debt accumulation.
+It might have been an unforeseen cash flow issue that resulted in the CJJ.
+For example, a key customer missed a large payment, resulting in debt accumulation.
 Niche lenders can work with a business and look at the entire business and its plans for the future and not just the details on a credit file.

 Of course, having a CCJ attached to your business is not ideal, but different options are still available.